mahwayji/CPE342-Player-Intelligence-SystemGroup-ML002/README.md

 ## Task5
 Data Cleaning: also using MICE
-Model: One Class SVM
+Model: Isolation Forest

 To-do:
-- []Try using ensemble or other model
+- [ x ]Try using ensemble or other model
 - []clean data